mikalhart/Glowing-Puck-Network/ReadMe.md

 ## A Surprise

-At a 'significant moment' in the dinner (e.g. when bride and groom reappear), the various Pucks around the room mysteriously begin to glow: first one... then two... then eventually all of them.
+At a 'significant moment' in the dinner (e.g. when bride and groom reappear), the Pucks around the room mysteriously begin to glow: first one... then two... then eventually all of them.
 Soon the whole room is illuminated with bright, colorful swirling light!

 ![Glowing Pucks](Images/Glowing-Pucks.jpg)